envimate/mapmate/docs/UserGuide.md

 package(s), visiting every class to identify whether it is a Custom Primitive or a Serialized Object.

 #### Default Conventions for Custom Primitives
-A class is considered to be a Custom Primitive if it has a serialization method named "stringValue" and a static deserialization method either named "fromStringValue" or whose name contains the class name.
+A class is considered to be a Custom Primitive if it has

+a) a serialization method named "stringValue" AND

+b) at least one of the following (interpreted in that order):
+- a static deserialization method* named "fromStringValue"
+- a static deserialization method** whose name contains the class name
+- a public constructor that takes exactly one single String argument

-A serialization method is public, returns an instance of String and takes no arguments.
-A deserialization method is public, static, returns an instance of the class it is declared in and takes one parameter of type String.
+*A serialization method is public, returns an instance of String and takes no arguments.

+**A deserialization method is
+public, static, returns an instance of the class it is declared in and takes one parameter of type String.

 Example:

  ```java